A Condensed Constrained Nonconforming Mortar-based Approach for Preconditioning Finite Element Discretization Problems: Analysis

-\begin{remark} Here, \eqref{eq:bdrapprox} represents an ``approximation property'', in ``energy'', of the coarse trace space $\cF^H$, relative to the fine trace space $\cF^h$.
+\begin{remark} Here, \eqref{eq:bdrapprox} represents an ``approximation property'', in ``energy'', of the coarse trace space $\cF^H$ relative to the fine trace space $\cF^h$.
 It can be interpreted as a measure of quality of approximating ``smooth'' modes on the interfaces.
 Similar bounds appear in spectral AMGe methods (cf. \cite{2012SAAMGe}) and are obtained via the solution of local generalized eigenvalue problems.
+For example, in the context here, one possibility would be to use the eigenvectors that correspond to the eigenvalues in a lower portion of the spectrum of generalized eigenvalue problems of the type $A_{T,F}\, \bv = \lambda D_F\, \bv$ or similar local eigenvalue problems on small patches of elements forming neighborhoods around the {\Faces}.
+In this work, for simplicity and demonstration purposes, we utilize standard polynomials for the construction of $\cF^H$.
 Note that, in general, the constant $K$ in \eqref{eq:bdrapprox} may depend on local (in a neighborhood of $F$) quasi-uniformity of the mesh $\cT^h$ and the coefficient $\kappa$ in \eqref{eq:pde}. \end{remark}

 The continuity of $\Pi_{h,e}$ is demonstrated next.